Techniques to deal with FEAR:

 · are NOT big risk takers and are actually more risk averse than one might suspect

-· have a detailed plan of exactly what they are supposed to be doing at all times
+· have a detailed plan of exactly what they are supposed to be doing at all times· follow that plan

 · understand what challenges they likely will encounter, they are mentally prepared